 3. Will there be any changes to electricity rates to help me pay my bill?

-For more information, please refer to the Ontario Energy Board electricity rates page.
+For more information, you can visit the Ontario Energy Board electricity rates page.

 4. I got a call that I will be disconnected – is this accurate?

 Scams targeting our customers, by either threatening disconnection or demanding payment (or both), are becoming more and more prevalent, and these scammers often use times of crisis and distraction to reach those most vulnerable.
 We have already heard of scam activity targeting Hydro Ottawa customers during the COVID-19 outbreak, and it’s possible this activity could continue or increase.
-We encourage everyone to stay vigilant and know that we have extended the provincial disconnection ban until the end of July to all customers.
-We will not be disconnecting power for non-payment during this difficult time.
+We encourage everyone to stay vigilant.
 Learn more about how to spot a scam by watching this video or by visiting the Fraud Awareness section of our website

 5. What programs are available to help pay my bills?

 Everyone is facing harder times right now – and those hardships may last for the foreseeable future.
-We have updated the COVID-19-dedicated page on our website to outline the new measures we are taking to support customers, including extending the provincial disconnection ban to all customers.
+We have updated the COVID-19-dedicated page on our website to outline the new measures we are taking to support customers, including flexible payment options.
 We’ve also included a list of other financial assistance programs, including emergency relief, available to our customers.

 6. How can we conserve electricity while self-isolating or social distancing?

 Many people want to conserve energy, whether to reduce their electricity costs or to lower their carbon footprint.
-However, having the entire family home all day, every day, might mean using more electricity than what would be the average for your household.
-If you’re looking to reduce your energy consumption at home over the coming weeks, we invite you to check out our conservation page for a list of 65 Ways to Manage Energy Use Remember, even small changes add up over time.
+However, having the entire family home all day, every day, especially in the warmer months, might mean using more electricity than what would be the average for your household.
+If you’re looking to reduce your energy consumption at home over the summer, we invite you to check out our conservation page for a list of 65 Ways to Manage Energy Use.
+Remember, even small changes add up over time.

 If we missed something or if your question was not answered in the list above, you can contact us by phone or email using our Contact Us form.
 Please note that we are experiencing a higher than usual volume of inquiries, so wait times may be longer.